Skip to content

 Overdose: Maximum intake for synthetic folic acid 1,000 µg5

-Deficiency symptoms: including impaired cell division and DNA synthesis, anemia, increased homocysteine levels
+Deficiency symptoms: Among other things, impaired cell division and DNA synthesis, anemia, elevated homocysteine levels

 Food: Green leafy vegetables, green cabbage, eggplant,